This post may contain affiliate links. Read the full disclosure

 AEROSPACE BRISTOL MUSEUM | AVIATION MUSEUM ENGLAND

 Many travellers flock to Bristol for food and its amazing craft beer scene.
 And, there are loads of museums inside the city to keep any family busy for a long weekend.

 One of its main claims to fame is that it hosts the last Concorde to fly.
 The Concorde was the fastest commercial airplane on earth until its last flight in 2003.
 The exhibit allows families to walk around, underneath, and even inside one of the most unique airplanes on earth.

 The museum is filled with all sorts of airplanes and space gadgets and is a great way to spend a rainy afternoon in Bristol.
 There are airplanes, helicopters, rockets, satellites and all sorts of hands-on museum attractions to allow kids to explore.

 The museum is a year-round destination, but it is a little ways out of town.
 It’s best to visit by car.
-Although there are buses that head in that direction from the city center, it is a half mile walk to the museum, which may be difficult for little legs.
+Although there are buses that head in that direction from the city centre, it is a half-mile walk to the museum, which may be difficult for little legs.

 Located on the historic Filton Airfield, at Aerospace Bristol, Hayes Way, Patchway, Bristol BS34 5BZ.
 Free parking is available.
 Buses will take you to the area but with a half mile walk to the museum.